- Oracle Oledb Driver For Sql Server

 As the Oracle ODBC Driver itself was implemented using TCHAR macros, Oracle recommends that ODBC application programs use TCHAR to take advantage of the driver.

-The following links are program examples showing how to use TCHAR, which becomes the WCHAR data type in case you compile with UNICODE and _UNICODE.
+The following links are program examples showing how to use TCHAR, which becomes the WCHAR

-No difference other than specifying Unicode literals for SQLConnect.
+No difference other than specifying Unicode literals for SQLConnect

-The following example retrieves the employee names and the job titles from the EMP table.
+table.
 With the exception that you must specify TCHAR compliant data to every ODBC function, there is no difference to the ANSI case.
-If the case is a Unicode application, you have to specify the length of the buffer to the BYTE length when you call SQLBindCol (for example, sizeof(ename) ).
+If the case is a Unicode application, you have to specify the length of the buffer to the BYTE

 Example 3: Retrieval Using SQLGetData (Binding After Fetch)

-This example shows how to use SQLGetData.
-For those who are not familiar with ODBC programming, the fetch is allowed before binding the data using SQLGetData, unlike in an OCI program.
+, unlike in an OCI program.
 There is no difference to the ANSI application in terms of Unicode-specific issues.

 This example shows how to update data.
-Likewise, the length of data for SQLBindParameter has to be specified with the BYTE length, even in the case of a Unicode application.
+Likewise, the length of data for SQLBindParameter

 Example 5: Update and Retrieval for Long Data (CLOB)